 - Other important details to consider

-- Is Security coverage required?
+- Is security required?
 If so, how much will it cost?

 - Once you have your date, time, and location of your event make sure to promote your event.

-- Word of Mouth – This is one of the most effective means to get students to attend your event.
+- Word of mouth – This is one of the most effective means to get students to attend your event.
 This is also why you need to have as many schools and programs represented on your planning group.
-You will need someone to spread the word within each class, within various school-specific organizations, and to just mention it to passers-by.
+You will need someone to spread the word within each class, within various school-specific organizations, and mention it to passers-by.